 You can group items into categories based on the column headings.
 To do so, simply drag the heading and drop it on the grouping area at the top of the pane.

-Vulnerabilities in the following illustration are grouped by risk and then by check name.
+The findings in the following illustration are grouped by severity and then by check name.

 Summary Pane Using Groups Image